 Yusuf, A., & Usman, R. (2019).
 Cooperative Mediation and Governance: Enhancing Community Relations.
 African Journal of Public Administration, 10(2), 33-50.

-Butiku JW.
+1. Butiku JW.
 Civil society-government cooperation: consolidating the peace and reconciliation agenda in the Great Lakes Region.
 Conflict Trends.
-2016 Jan 1;2016(1): 28-34.
+2016;(1): 28-34.

 Kartas M. Post-Conflict peace-building–Is the hegemony of the ‘good governance’discourse depoliticising the local.
 InDraft paper for the Annual Conference of the Nordic International Studies Association (NISA) in Odense, Denmark, from 2007 May 24 (pp. 24-25).